Complex electronic systems consist of one or more PCBs. They can be connected

 BoardTrace has an unique tabular netlist view which shows the netlist and selected (large) components (over multiple boards).
 The view (with the various sorting and filter options) makes it easy to see how components are connected.

 Quite often the signal names are different on the connected boards, but are correctly connected.
-ConnTrace uses rules (based on regular expressions) to match the signal names between PCBs.
+BoardTrace uses rules (based on regular expressions) to match the signal names between PCBs.
 It allows the tool to validate groups of matches although individual signals can still differ.
 The rules can be generated automatically and be fine-tuned by the designer.
 The automated approach will often match 80% to 90% of all connector pins.

-The flexibility of ConnTrace allows it to be used in any design flow and does not require any design methodology.
+The flexibility of BoardTrace allows it to be used in any design flow and does not require any design methodology.
 The rule generator in combination with the sorted problem view allows engineers to validate large systems in a few hours.

-FPGAsAny FPGA present on a board can be visualized as (virtual) board based on information extracted from the pin report file (generated by the FPGA development tool).
-This allows you to easily see how the FPGA IO signals connect to the other boards and FPGAs in your system.
+Any FPGA or processor present on a board can be visualized as (virtual) board based on information extracted from the pin report file (generated by your FPGA development tool), an constraint file or the processor CSV report file.
+This allows you to easily see how the IO signals of these configurable devices connect to the other boards and components in your system.